maklaut007/Tic-Tac-Toe/README.md

 To do:

 Fields onClick image
-Win conditions (check if completed)
+Restart game

 Completed:
 Switch players
+Win conditions (check if completed)
 HTML + CSS for playground
 Class of field
 Class of field